fei090620/Learn-Web-ExamOnLine/README.md

  4. The student could join the exam which is published and answer the question in the exam;
  5. When the student finish the exam,he could submit his answers;
  6. The teacher could review the grade of student in any time.

+## Release Note
+Sorry, the project is in preparing ...

 That's all, please enjoy!